Simply put, the answer to the question “is PCIe backward compatible?” is a resounding yes!

 An NVMe SSD requires an x4 slot.

-Devices that generate low amounts of data such as a Wireless Network cards, dedicated sound cards etc require only an x1 slot.
+Devices that generate low amounts of data, such as Wireless Network cards, dedicated sound cards, etc., require only an x1 slot.

-For instance a single PCIe lane conforming to version 3.0 has transfer speeds of 0.985 GB/s.
-A single PCIe lane conforming to version 4.0 has transfer speeds of 1.969 GB/s!
+For instance, a single PCIe lane conforming to version 3.0 has transfer speeds of 0.985 GB/s.
+A single PCIe lane doing to version 4.0 has transfer speeds of 1.969 GB/s!

-The following table shows PCIe version and their corresponding lane speeds.
+The following table shows the PCIe version and their corresponding lane speeds.

 The most current version that has picked up steam in the market is the PCIe v4.0.